United Kingdom School Route Passport

 Counts are enrolments rounded under HESA’s disclosure controls.
 Provider coverage changed in parts of the series; the 2024/25 release also omits one provider understood to have around 2,000 students.

-Enrolments rose by 190,085, or 6.9%, between 2020/21 and the 2022/23 peak.
+United Kingdom total for UK HE providers: enrolments rose by 190,085, or 6.9%, between 2020/21 and the 2022/23 peak.
 They then fell for two years, reaching 2,863,180 in 2024/25.
 The final value remained 115,980, or 4.2%, above 2020/21.
 In 2024/25, first-degree enrolments increased to 1,920,660 even as the total declined, while taught-master’s entrants decreased.
 The pattern therefore reflects a changing mix of levels as well as the overall headcount.

 Equal Access and Additional Learning Needs